What would happen if you suddenly had to give up coffee starting tomorrow morning?

 3. Cold Brewing

-Did you know you could brew coffee without heat?
+Did you know you can brew coffee without heat?
 Caribou Coffee makes their iced coffee this way, and it is fantastic.
 What makes it so good?
 There’s less acid in cold-brewed coffee, which makes it super smooth and easy to down.
 I’ve found that I can drink a ton more cold-brewed coffee because it won’t upset my tum-tum – no more coffee-induced heartburn.
 You don’t have to drink it cold, either.
 You can heat it up and have a nice cup of hot, low-acid coffee.
 It’s smashing.

-The best system for making cold-brewed coffee is the Toddy.
 Because you brew 12 – 16 ounces of coffee beans all at once, you make a coffee concentrate that lasts for 3 weeks at a time.
 This is a huge bonus for us in the post-apocalyptic world – we need our hands free for fighting zombies.

 Who doesn’t love a nuclear-hot cup of perked coffee out on the trail?
 Robust and super-hot, perked coffee is something that inspires a lot of nostalgia.
 For some of us, perked coffee was the first kind we ever tried – early morning, fried spam on the campfire, the cold river rushing by, Dad telling us how disappointed he is in us and life in general.
 Good times.